Useful tips and tricks to support your business now more than ever

 Follow the steps to verify your account with your company’s email address.
 Enter your work and education history.
 Make sure to list yourself as an employee of your company.

 After you finish those steps, LinkedIn will try to connect you with the profiles of people you may already know.
 This is a great place to start building your network.
 If you see familiar faces – connect, connect, connect.

 Imagine this as your 30-second elevator pitch.
 Here you want to write 1-2 paragraphs explaining your mission and highlighting your skills.
-If you’re not comfortable writing paragraphs, bullet points can be an effective way to clearly underline what makes you and your business stand out.
+If you’re not comfortable writing paragraphs, bullet points can be an effective way to clearly underline what makes you and your company stand out.

 When writing this section, think about who you want to network with.
 What kinds of opportunities interest you most?
 What do you do best?
 Here are a few tips that can help you.

 Work and education experiences

 It’s not necessary to list everything you’ve done in your life here, but make sure to add all work and education experience that’s relevant to your company.
 Put yourself in your readers’ shoes – what would be most interesting for them to read if they’re considering doing business with you?
 Also, if you have great photos or videos of your work, upload and showcase them in this section.